 There are other methods that must be considered such as a chemical metering pump to feed a liquid solution of soda ash or pot ash into the water system.
 These systems are easy to install, but do need attention.

 Why should I purchase from Aqua Science and not from some other water treatment dealer?

 Aqua Science has been recognized as one of the leading water treatment companies for nearly 30 years.
 We carry only the best equipment on the market today.
 We back up our equipment with world class service.
 "Water is our only business" and we are dedicated to our customer's needs and concerns.

 Will you assist me with installation of my equipment?

 We will be more than happy to assist you or your plumber with installation and service of any and all equipment.

 How do you ship the equipment we buy?

-We ship most orders via UPS.
-Larger pressure tanks and some filtration systems are shipped via truck.
-We do not mark up shipping and we give you all the discounts on transportation we receive.
+We ship most orders via FedEx.
+Larger pressure tanks and some filtration systems are shipped via freight truck.
+We do not mark up shipping costs and we give you all the discounts on transportation we receive.